Fiat issuance. Money substitutes -> Money aggregates

 The total amount of a fiat currency units is called base money or state money.

 A money substitute is a claim to a definite amount of money, redeemable on demand.

-Lending is the giving of an asset for a claim on a the promise to pay it back (which is debt).
+Lending is the giving of an asset in exchange for another asset that consists of a claim on the 'promise to pay it back' (which is 'debt').

-The return of the asset settles the claims.
+The return of the asset settles the claim.

 Giving credit is lending with the connotation of borrower's trust in that promise.

-A custodian is the borrower that keeps the full money amount as reserve. (reserve ratio = 1).
-If he does not (reserve ratio < 1), he is practicing fractional reserve, which creates money substitutes called near-money that tend to increase the supply / demand relation for money; because now the lender stores value as substitutes instead of as money, while the borrower may exercise his new purchasing power.
+A custodian is the borrower that keeps the full money amount as reserve (reserve ratio = 1).
+If he does not (reserve ratio < 1), he is practicing fractional reserve, which creates the kind of money substitutes called near-money.

 *Image: those are Elvis Presley substitutes or near-Elvis Presleys.

 Commercial banks produce money substitutes through the custody and the fractional reserve of the money that is deposited in them; which “multiply” the base money.